William D. Cohen

-William David Cohen (born January 21, 1957) is an American lawyer who has served as an associate justice of the Vermont Supreme Court since December 2019.
+William David Cohen (born January 21, 1957) is an American lawyer who served as an associate justice of the Vermont Supreme Court from 2019 to 2025.

 Education and legal career

 William David Cohen was born in Queens, New York on January 21, 1957, the son of Herbert and Sandra (Jacobs) Cohen.
 He attended the public schools of Rutland City, Vermont and graduated from Rutland High School in 1975.
 He received a Bachelor of Arts degree in Environmental Science from George Washington University in 1980 and a Juris Doctor degree from Vermont Law School in 1984.

 While attending college, Cohen worked in the Washington, DC office of US Senator Robert Stafford.
 While attending law school, he worked as a clerk in the legal department of the Central Vermont Public Service Corporation, followed by a part-time position as a clerk in the office of the state’s attorney for Rutland County.

 After attaining admission to the bar, Cohen served as a deputy state’s attorney for Rutland County from 1984 to 1986.
 From 1986 until 1999, Cohen was an attorney in private practice.
 In 1999, he was appointed a judge of the Vermont Superior Court by Governor Howard Dean.